dspoel/nmr2gmxpy/README.md

 License
 =======
 The package is distributed under Apache License 2.0.
-Read more in LICENCE file.
+Read more in LICENSE file.